Toby Dawson: Reunion with biological parents

 After the reunion, Kim, Dawson, and his biological younger brother had lunch.

 Dawson met his biological mother on Friday, November 2, 2012 in Busan, South Korea, according to his Twitter, with his biological father and brother.

 He is a PR ambassador for Korea National Tourism Organization and the 2014, 2018 Pyeongchang Olympic Winter Games Bid Committee.

 Personal life

-Dawson married Leah Halmi on March 14, 2007 in Palm Springs, California.
+Dawson married Leah Halmi on March 14, 2007, in Palm Springs, California.
 They held a second wedding ceremony on May 24, 2007, in Busan, South Korea.
-Dawson and his wife were featured on the WE TV show "Platinum Weddings" which premiered on June 24, 2007.
-The couple wrote a book together, called Twenty-Two Years for Twenty-Two Seconds.
+Dawson and his wife were featured on the WE TV show "Platinum Weddings," which premiered on June 24, 2007.
+The couple wrote a book together, Twenty-Two Years for Twenty-Two Seconds.
 They divorced in 2009.

 On September 14, 2013, Dawson married Kim Yeon-ji, a former member of the South Korean national taekwondo team in Seoul.
 Kim won the World Taekwondo Championships twice in 2001 and 2003.